wtbu-radio/WTBU-Site/_posts/2017-03-13-review-david-duchovny-the-wilbur-theatre-0222.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Meredith Aebi
-  first_name: Olivia
+  first_name: Meredith
-  last_name: Gehrke
+  last_name: Aebi
 image:
   src: /assets/tumblr_inline_om86rw28BI1swxv3i_500.jpg
   alt: post lead image
 ---
 On Wednesday night, Feb.
 22, The Wilbur Theater was lit up with groups of people ready to see a music performance from actor/writer/musician David Duchovny and his band.
 Currently on their sophomore U.S tour, the band was on their sixth stop out of eleven, all in promotion of Duchovny’s 2015 debut album _Hell or Highwater_ as well as his upcoming album, whose title is TBA.

 Though Duchovny is well-known for his acting in the television shows The X-Files, Californication and more, he began to write his own songs a few years ago and then became serious about putting out an album around 2014.
 With all music written by himself, he worked with producer Colin Lee and president of Boston label ThinkSay Records Brad Davidson to create the album.
 The singer/songwriter is joined by Berklee College of Music alumnus of the band Weather as his backing band for the album and all performances.
 Together, they create an alternative rock sound.
 In previous interviews, Duchovny has cited influences on his music such as Leonard Cohen, R.E.M. and Wilco, and it clearly comes across in his music.
 His songs are masterfully crafted, with lyrics that showcase Duchovny’s penchant for writing, as they sound like they could be pieces of poetry.